SpinDoctorMRI/SpinDoctor/README.md

 Software requirements: SpinDoctor is compatible with MATLAB (version R2017b or later) together with the Partial Differential Equation Toolbox.

+New features
+1) Include T2-relaxation.
+2) Include double-PGSE and allow for arbitrary diffusion pulses.

 Getting started
 1) The DISTRIBUTE folder contains drivers for examples in the SpinDoctor paper as well as a general purpose driver called driver_spindoctor.m
 2) The functions that the user is likely to call directly from the driver are located at the top level of DISTRIBUTE/SRC.